-Protection against the effects of overheating is provided by thermal protection devices mounted on the transformer assembly and rectifier.
+Protection against the effects of overheating is provided by thermal protection devices mounted on the transformer assembly.

-In the event of overheating, power to the unit is interrupted.
+In the event of overheating, power to the unit is interupted.

 The protection device automatically resets once the unit cools.

-SHIELDING GAS
+SHEILDING GAS

 The gas provides a shield over the weld pool to prevent contamination from the surrounding air.
-The shield gas also contributes to arc stability, weld strength, and appearance, so care should be taken to ensure that the correct gas type/mixture is selected for the metal being welded.
-(Refer Table page 9).
+The shielding gas also contributes to arc stability, weld strength and appearance, so care should be taken to ensure that the correct gas type/mixture is selected for the metal being welded.
+(Refer table page 10)

-The gas flow rate, adjusted by the regulator, increases with variations in welding gun nozzle diameter, and should be 15 litres per minute for the MB24 welding gun to 25 litres per minute for the MB36 welding gun with cylindrical nozzle.

-Excessive gas flow rates should be avoided as they are wasteful, and in some instances, can cause weld porosity.
+The gas flow rate, adjusted by the regulator, increases with variations in welding gun diameter and should be 15 litres per minute for the MB24 welding gun to 25 litres per minute for the MB36 welding gun with cylindrical nozzle.
+Excessive gas flow rates should be avoided as they are wasteful and, in some instances, can cause weld porosity.